Treasure Girl: First Production and Reception

-After a tryout in Philadelphia beginning on October 15, 1928, the musical opened on Broadway at the Alvin Theatre on November 8, 1928.
+The early titles of the musical were Tally Ho and Run Across.
+After tryouts at the Shubert Theatre in Philadelphia beginning on October 15, 1928, Treasure Girl opened on Broadway at the Alvin Theatre on November 8, 1928.
 It ran for 68 performances before closing on January 5, 1929.
-It starred Gertrude Lawrence and featured Clifton Webb and Walter Catlett.
-Bertram Harrison directed, and Bobby Connelly choreographed.
-The critics praised the lyrics and some of the music but found the book "remorselessly dull".
+Bertram Harrison directed the book, with choreography by Bobby Connelly, costumes by Kiviette, and set design by Joseph Urban.
+It starred Gertrude Lawrence, and featured Clifton Webb, Paul Frawley, Mary Hay, and Walter Catlett.